jhliberty/startup-weekend-template/README.md

-== Blog
+# Blog

-This is the blog for jhliberty.com/blog
+###This is the blog for jhliberty.com/blog

-Todo:
+##Todo:

-    ~~Initial Setup - testing, git, gitlab, gemfile~~
+    Initial Setup testing, git, gitlab, gemfile

     Add portfolio as home page.